- Product: 360 Link

 Index-Enhanced Direct Linking (IEDL)

 Originally developed for the Summon service, IEDL technology is now fully integrated with 360 Link.
-This means that verified, direct links to content in more than 4,000 databases is available to not only users beginning their research with Summon, but also users beginning their research in Google Scholar, PubMed, Scopus, Web of Science, or any other starting point connected to the library s 360 Link.
+This means that verified, direct links to content in more than 4,000 databases is available to not only users beginning their research with Summon, but also users beginning their research in Google Scholar, PubMed, Scopus, Web of Science, or any other starting point connected to the library s 360 Link instance.
 When IEDL links are available, 360 Link automatically prioritizes these links that bypass potentially less stable OpenURL links.
-Libraries need not subscribe to the Summon service to benefit from IEDL links in 360 Link.
-More details in Linking to Full Text.
+Libraries do not need to subscribe to the Summon service to benefit from IEDL links in 360 Link.
+(More details in Linking to Full Text.)

 There is also a downloadable datasheet available that discusses the benefits of IEDL.